onurcokyasar/RunwaySoho/README.md

 # RunwaySoho
-Re-vamped the web design for fashion company.
+Revamped the web design for fashion company.